arfc/rollo/docs/source/install.rst

 Install Guide
 ===================

-The install guide outlines the steps to install **ROLLO** on your machine.
+The install guide outlines the steps to install **ROLLO** on your computer.

 ----------------------------
 ROLLO Installation with PyPI